carlomilanesi/rs-measures/CONTRIBUTING.md

 - `Fixed` for any bug fixes.
 - `Security` in case of vulnerabilities.

-If the required subsection does not exist yet under **Unreleased**, create it!
+If the required subsection does not exist yet under **Unreleased**, create it.

 ## Developing